Donald Trump’s ZTE deal poised for Senate rollback

 The move enraged Republicans and Democrats who said ZTE not only worked with Iran and North Korea in violation of U.S. sanctions, but is a threat to national security, offering Chinese intelligence operatives a way to spy on the U.S. through ZTE products.

-Senators proposed a rollback, and on Monday they announced that will be included as part of the new defense policy bill the chamber began debating.
+Senators proposed a rollback and announced Monday that this will be included as part of the new defense policy bill the chamber began debating.

 “The Senate is saying loudly and in a bipartisan fashion that the president is dead wrong to back off on ZTE,” said Minority Leader Charles E. Schumer, New York Democrat.

-He said the speed of the pushback, and the striking bipartisan coalition — chief sponsors include Sen. Tom Cotton, a very conservative Republican, and Sen. Chris Van Hollen, a liberal Democrat — shows how determined Congress is to block Mr. Trump.
+He said the speed of the pushback, and the striking bipartisan coalition — chief sponsors include Sen. Tom Cotton of Arkansas, a conservative Republican, and Sen. Chris Van Hollen of Maryland, a liberal Democrat — shows how determined Congress is to block Mr. Trump.

 The ZTE provision was included as part of a non-controversial “manager’s package” of changes, which is likely to be easily approved.
 Then the full bill will have to pass, and be merged with a version that passed the House earlier this year.